 - Credit cards – Your credit card repayment history will be viewable on your report.

 - Hire Purchase Agreements – If you take on a finance deal or a PCP loan with a car manufacturer, this will be listed.

-- Buy now pay later agreements – Any financial contract you take on will be listed, including repayment schemes.
+- Buy now and pay later agreements – Any financial contract you take on will be listed, including repayment schemes.

 What should I do if I am refused credit?

-If you are refused credit, you do not have a legal right to be explained ‘why’.
+If you are refused credit, you do not have a legal right to be explained the ‘Why’.
 If a rejection is based on information obtained from a credit reference agency, the creditor must simply tell the borrower that this is the case, and provide details of the agency concerned.
 They are not obliged to offer any further information.
 If you feel you have been turned down for credit unfairly, you can appeal and supply further information to support your application.
-Should you still find yourself unable to get the credit you originally applied for, it is important not to apply for another credit card or loan immediately as this could because you further problems.
+Should you still find yourself unable to get the credit you originally applied for, it is important not to apply for another credit card or loan immediately as this could cause further problems.
 Instead, you should check your credit report and take steps to improve your credit rating before trying to borrow from another lender.

 What doesn’t affect your credit score?

 There are a number of things that will not affect your credit score, including: